 I definitely recommend visiting a local dealer to find out which machine is fits your needs and budget best.
 The best part about buying from a dealer is that not only are they super helpful with maintenance and helping you learn how to get the most out of your machine, but they’re also willing to exchange your current machine when you are ready to upgrade!

-I learned to sew on an old Bernina Sport 801- all metal, heavy duty – and sewed on it exclusively until a few years ago.
-It’s still my travel machine when I sew away from home.
+I learned to sew on an old Bernina Sport 801- all metal, heavy duty – and sewed on it exclusively when I first got started.
 It’s been great for when I just need to sew a straight line – which is what I do most of the time when I’m piecing.
 So if you have an older model, hold on to it!
 Some older models hold their value really well, as long as they’re properly maintained – regularly oiled, and serviced.
 Especially if they’re all metal parts.

 As with anything you don’t always need the fanciest of the fancy, but quality does make a difference.
 I personally would not buy a machine from Costco or Target and expect to have a great experience with it.
-There are some great tips and suggestions in the comments section of THIS POST.
-Melissa has written an excellent post about buying a machine here.
-I would echo everything she said.
-The main point being: find a good local dealer, if you’re looking to invest in a good machine for the long haul.
+MY BIGGEST RECOMMENDATION: find a good local dealer, if you’re looking to invest in a good machine for the long haul.
 They’ll be an invaluable resource.